TobikoData/sqlmesh/docs/reference/notebook.md

   --no-gaps, -g         Ensure that new snapshots have no data gaps when
                         comparing to existing snapshots for matching models in the target environment.
+  --skip-backfill, --dry-run
-  --skip-backfill       Skip the backfill step.
+                        Skip the backfill step and only create a virtual update for the plan.
   --forward-only        Create a plan for forward-only changes.
   --effective-from EFFECTIVE_FROM
                         The effective date from which to apply forward-only